lynchre/SpeakEasy_Alpha/README.txt

-First clone the github repository.
+First, clone the github repository.

 Then navigate to the directory OpenEarsSampleAppSwift.